imaginereplay/replay/docs/SoloStaking.md

 The script prints out the ValidatorSet of the next dynasty.
 Make sure your validators are included.
 If not, please search with the tx hash on the [Theta Explorer](https://explorer.thetatoken.org/) and see why it failed.
 A possible cause is that the admin wallet does not have sufficient amount of wTHETA and TFuel (least 1,000 wTHETA and 20,000 TFuel + additional for gas fees are required).

+You have to wait ~14-18 hours for the validator to become a functional validator.
+Please shoot us an email once the staking is completed.
+Keep an eye on this page for your validator to appear - [Subchain Validators](https://tsub77529-explorer.thetatoken.org/stakes).
+Once you see your validator address appear congratulations, you are part of replay subchain ecosystem!